kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/transformations/debug_logging/_index.md

 You can use Gloo Edge's debug logging feature to debug complex sequences of transformations.

 {{% notice warning %}}
 This feature has the potential to log sensitive information.
-Do not recommend enable this feature in production environments.
+Do not enable this feature in production environments.
 {{% /notice %}}

 ## Before you begin